We all know the feeling – you sit down ready and raring to go on a project or some creative work. You’re feeling excited and motivated to get going.

 This can help you to avoid the brain drain of task-switching and really power through the task at hand.

-You’re in email reply mode, and you can churn though them far more efficiently this way.
+You’re in email reply mode, and you can churn through them far more efficiently this way.

 2. Be strategic with your replies